josephjaspers/blackcat_tensors/docs/README.md

 ```

 #### Important:
 BCT must be linked to an apropriate BLAS implementation, and currently does not support any defaults.
-  BLAS features currently only support double and float types, (Cuda currently only supports floats) (__future__, complex and integer support)
+BLAS support is limited to floats, and doubles on the CPU, and floats on the GPU. (__future__, integer and complex support)

 Non-numeric types are supported though they are considered to be a secondary concern.